JianqiuChen/academic-kickstart1/content/authors/admin/_index.md

 - Visitors
 ---

-Hello:) I am Chen Jianqiu, currently majoring in artificial intelligence at the University of New South Wales in Australia.
+Hello:) I am Jianqiu Chen, currently majoring in artificial intelligence at the University of New South Wales in Australia.
 The main interest is computer vision and be prepared to struggle in this direction for a long time.
 What have I done: